fieldtrip/website/tutorial/headmodel_eeg_fem.md

 The mesh contains the following field

 - **pos** : The position of the vertices.
 - **hex** : Each row defines 8 corners of a hexahedron (row numbers of the **pnt** field).
 - **unit**: Units in which the vertices are expressed.
 - **tissue**: Each hexahedron (in **hex**) is indexed with a value from 1...N.
 These values represent the tissue-types and are assigned to each type according to the order in **tissuelabel**.
 - **tissuelabel**: Names of tissue-types.

 At the moment FieldTrip only supports hexahedrons for FEM modeling.

 ## Head model

 Gray and white matter, csf, skull and skin has been differentiated in the geometrical description of the head.
 Now, we will create the volume conduction model.
-We will specify method 'simbio' in the cfg.method field of **[ft_prepare_headmodel](/reference/ft_prepare_headmodel)**.
+We will specify `cfg.method='simbio'` in **[ft_prepare_headmodel](/reference/ft_prepare_headmodel)**.
 This methods also requires to specify the conductivities for each tissue-types.
 The headmodel can also be downloaded here [download server](https://download.fieldtriptoolbox.org/tutorial/headmodel_fem/headmodel.mat).

     cfg        = [];
     cfg.method ='simbio';
     cfg.conductivity = [0.33 0.14 1.79 0.01 0.43];   % order follows mesh.tissuelabel
     headmodel  = ft_prepare_headmodel(cfg, mesh);

-    save headmodel headmodel

     disp(headmodel)
                 pos: [4354427x3 double]